AnjanKumarS/Inovex-Devops/README.md

 - Admin and user dashboards
 - Single SQLite database for all data
 - Easy local development and deployment
+- Dockerized for containerized deployment
+- Kubernetes manifests for orchestration
+- Jenkinsfile for CI/CD automation

 ## Navigation Bar & Use Cases
 The website features a consistent navigation bar across all pages, providing quick access to major sections: